Schedules of Controlled Substances: Rescheduling of Hydrocodone Combination Products from Schedule III to Schedule II

 Federal Register Number: 2014-04333

-I am strongly in favor of moving hydrocodone combination products into schedule II, the category for medications that are highly addictive.
-We are in the midst...
+I strongly support moving hydrocodone combination products into schedule II, the category for medications that are highly addictive.
+A dear friend died of a...

 This document is contained in